SittHmuePaing/SittHmuePaing/README.md

 🚀 About Me

-I’m a recent Computer Science graduate excited to explore different areas in technology, including software development, data analysis, artificial intelligence, and cybersecurity.
-Through my studies and team projects, I’ve developed strong problem-solving and technical skills, and I’m eager to keep learning and growing.
-I’m open to new challenges and look forward to working in a supportive team where I can contribute to meaningful projects and make a positive impact.
+I'm a recent Computer Science graduate eager to explore various technology fields, including software development, data analysis, AI, and cybersecurity.
+Through my studies and team projects, I’ve built strong problem-solving and technical skills, and I'm enthusiastic about continuous learning.

+I also hold a Diploma in Green Building Energy Management (now known as Sustainable Built Environment), opening opportunities in software development, assistant engineering, and related fields.
+I'm excited to contribute to meaningful projects, collaborate with a supportive team, and make a positive impact while growing my expertise in the tech industry.

 ## 🌱 Currently Exploring and Doing: